Ek Hazaaron Mein Meri Behna Hai: Plot

 On the day of the engagement, Manvi learns that her Mumbai treatment was unsuccessful and she has two years to live.
 For her treatment to be successful, she needs a bone marrow donor.
 Jeevika's bone marrow matches with Manvi, but she is unable to donate because she is pregnant.
 Jeevika and Viren decide it would be right to abort their child to save Manvi's life.
 After all, Manvi is like Jeevika's first child.
 Manvi resents Jeevika's decision as she does not want her to abort her child.
 She goes to court to stop Jeevika with Inder fighting from her side and Viren fighting Jeevika's.
 Later, Jeevika lies to the family that they found another donor whose bone marrow matched with Manvi's to get the treatment done.
 Jeevika aborts her child and secretly donates her bone marrow to Manvi with the support of Viren.

 The family later faces more obstacles; due to Viren's professional rival Jaiswal sending Swamini's son, Karan to their house.
 Virat and Jeevika are falsely imprisoned, but Manvi and Viren manage to prove them innocent.
 The sisters manage to save the Chaudharys' ancestral property from being taken away by Dabbu's greedy wife, Sweety by reforming her.
 Virat later moves out to prove himself as a successful singer and Manvi follows him.
 The sisters' estranged father, Mahesh also makes an appearance, and Manvi immediately forgives her father for his absence and helps him reconcile with the family.

-Jeevika finds out that she is infertile; due to having donated her bone marrow to Manvi while she was pregnant the first time and they opt for surrogacy with the help of a woman named Vidhi.
+Jeevika learns that she is infertile; due to having donated her bone marrow to Manvi while she was pregnant the first time and they opt for surrogacy with the help of a woman named Vidhi.
 Meanwhile, Manvi is also pregnant and reunite with the family.
-Viren helps Vidhi get away from her abusive husband, Harshad.
+Viren helps Vidhi escape from her abusive husband, Harshad.
 Vidhi conceives and later gives birth to Viren and Jeevika's child.

-Jeevika names her daughter Mansi while Manvi names her daughter Jahnvi.
+Jeevika names her daughter Mansi while Manvi names her daughter Jhanvi.
 Furthermore, it is revealed that Jeevika is pregnant.
 The show ends on a happy note with the whole family together.